agawrysiuk/aws-learning/README.md

 then is being sent to the recipient of this message.
 The handler for this lambda function searches database for the connectionId associated with the given nicknames and sends the data there through websocket.
 Both users on the other ends receives the message and add it to their chat history.

+When the user disconnects, the handler notifies all websocket clients about updating the online list, so that they can't talk to the people who are not online.

 Overall, the backend part was deployed by the tool `serverless` and consists of:
 - Two DynamoDB tables (Connection Info and Chat History)